MiloBuwalda/uva-prog-c/30 Problem sets/30 Problem set 3/20 Problem set.md

 ## Check

-You can check the correctness of your solution by executing (in a terminal) the following command:
+You can check the correctness of your solution by executing (in a terminal) the following commands:

 	check50 2012/pset3/scramble scramble.c